1 1000 As A Decimal

 Scientific Notation and 1/1000

 For very small or very large numbers, scientific notation provides a more concise and manageable representation.
-In scientific notation, 0.001 is expressed as 1 x 10⁻³.
+Day to day, in scientific notation, 0.
+001 is expressed as 1 x 10⁻³.
 The exponent (-3) indicates that the decimal point should be moved three places to the left.

 Understanding Percentages and 1/1000